Paul Mortimer: Coaching career

 After his playing career, Mortimer held coaching roles with Wimbledon, Arsenal, Torquay United and Brentford, the latter two appointments being as first team coach under Leroy Rosenior, with whom he played at Fulham and Bristol City.
 He served as coach of the Sierra Leone national team for two matches in 2007, again under Rosenior.
 Later in 2007, Mortimer returned to Charlton Athletic to coach the club's women's team.

 Activism

-Mortimer became active in Show Racism the Red Card, a UK anti-racism educational charity, near the end of his playing career and since 2009 has been working for the campaign in schools in the South East and East of England as a coach and education worker.
+Mortimer became active in Show Racism the Red Card, a UK anti-racism educational charity, near the end of his playing career and since 2009 he has been working for the campaign in schools in the South East and East of England as a coach and education worker.
 He entered the campaign's Hall of Fame in September 2011.